Alexandra-Hionis/Note-Taker/README.md

 - [Tests](#tests)
 - [Questions](#questions)
 ## Installation
-node.js and Inquirer package must be installed.
-Also utilizes util and fs.
+node.js, npm and Express must be installed.
 ## Usage
 AS A user, I want to be able to write and save notes.
 I WANT to be able to delete notes I've written before.